-Rigid foam insulation is used throughout the home, but most often in basement walls.
+Rigid foam board insulation can be used throughout the home, but most often it is found in basement walls.
 If you are a do-it-yourself homeowner finishing your basement, you might decide to use foam board insulation on the walls behind the studs.
 This is standard for most basement walls.

-- Low R-Value: Low to moderate R-value per dollar, compared to fiberglass.
-Per square foot of R-value, it costs about twice as much as fiberglass.
+Rigid foam insulation tends to have a low to moderate R-value per dollar, compared to fiberglass.
+Per square foot of R-value, rigid foam board insulation costs about twice as much as fiberglass.
 A 1 1/2-inch thick sheet of rigid foam insulation has a R-value of 7.5.

 Rigid foam is meant to be continuous.
 By contrast, the classic wall system of studs placed every 16 inches on-center does not provide for continuous insulation.